marnelfr/udemy.react/README.md

 `````

 Then using the hooks ``useStore()`` from **react-redux**, we can access our whole store (state)
-value or a part of it thanks to ``useSelector()`` hook.
+value or a part of it thanks to the ``useSelector()`` hook.
 It receives a function that return from
-the ``state``, the part of it that we want to use and then subscribe our component to the
+the ``state``, the part of it that we want to use and then subscribe our component to that part of the
 store for us.\
 When our component is removed from the DOM, **react-redux also automatically clear the subscription**.\
 The hook ``useDispatch()`` let us access to the ``dispatcher``.